Constrained percolation, Ising model and XOR Ising model on planar lattices: Percolation on transitive, triangular tilings of hyperbolic plane

 If $t\geq 1$, let $C_{\infty}$ be an infinite contour.
 Then $\HH^2\setminus C_{\infty}$ has exactly two unbounded components, since $C_{\infty}$ is a doubly-infinite self-avoiding path.
 Let $V_{\infty}$ be the set of all vertices of $\LL_2$ lying on a face crossed by $C_{\infty}$.
 Given $C_{\infty}$ a fixed orientation.
 Let $V_{\infty}^{+}$ (resp.\ $V_{\infty}^{-}$) be the subset of $V_{\infty}$ consisting of all the vertices in $V_{\infty}$ on the left hand side (resp.\ right hand side) of $C_{\infty}$ when traversing $C_{\infty}$ along the given orientation.
 Then exactly one of $V_{\infty}^{+}$ and $V_{\infty}^{-}$ is part of an infinite 1-cluster, and the other is part of an infinite 0-cluster.
 Therefore we have $s_0\geq1$ and $s_1\geq 1$ if $t\geq 1$.

+The rest of the proof is an adaptation of the proof of \Cref{pp} to different graphs.
 Define a \textbf{generalized contour} in a contour configuration $\phi\subset E(\LL_1)$ to be either a single vertex in $V(\LL_1)$ which has no incident present edges in $\phi$, or a contour in $\phi$.
 This way for each vertex $v\in V(\LL_1)$, and each contour configuration $\phi\subset E(\LL_1)$, there is a unique generalized contour passing through $v$.
 By the arguments in the last paragraph, if $(s_0,s_1)=(0,0)$, then $t=0$.

 Now consider the case when $(s_0, s_1, t)=(0,0,0)$.
 Given a cluster $C$ in $\omega$, there is a unique contour $C'$ of $\phi(\omega)$ surrounding $\xi$.
 Similarly, for every generalized contour $C'$, there is a cluster $C''$ that surrounds $C'$.
 Let $\mathcal{C}_0$ denote the set of all generalized contours of $\omega$.
 We set